skunga2kl/gtool/README.md

 # gtool
 *tiny little rust-powered git helper tool because why not?*

+> this thing is stable. no more major features coming out.

 ## what does it do?

 **gtool** makes git commands shorter and lazier, because typing